Blog /Marketing

 Works best inUS, Europe, AustraliaSEA, UK, Latin America, Middle East, Africa

-💡 WhatsApp isn't better everywhere.
+WhatsApp is not better everywhere.
 In the US and parts of Europe, email is still the primary business communication channel.
 The rule: use WhatsApp where your guests already use WhatsApp.
 If your restaurant is in Singapore, Malaysia, Indonesia, UK, or similar markets, WhatsApp should be your primary follow-up channel.
-If you're in the US, stick with email and add WhatsApp as a secondary option.
+If you are in the US, stick with email and add WhatsApp as a secondary option.

 1. Reward delivery